byuitechops/project-life-cycle/Resources/Departing Employees - ${NAME}.md

 First off, thank you for your time and diligence serving the people of BYU-Idaho and its affiliates.
 To ensure a smooth exit, please be sure to complete the following:

+To utilize this, please copy the Markdown code for this project and create a Markdown file for this.
+Please replace ${NAME} with your name.

+To actually check things off, please insert an X between [ ].

+For example
+- [ ] Not completed
+- [X] Completed

 ## One week before official departure date

 ### Required documents for all ongoing projects assigned on or after March 1, 2019.